cogentcore/core/goal/gosl/README.md

 * A local variable to a global `struct` array variable (e.g., `par := &Params[i]`) can only be created as a function argument.
 There are special access restrictions that make it impossible to do otherwise.

+* tensor variables can only be used in `storage` (not `uniform`) memory, due to restrictions on dynamic sizing and alignment.
+Aside from this constraint, it is possible to designate a group of variables to use uniform memory, with the `-uniform` argument as the first item in the `//gosl:group` comment directive.

 ## Other language features

 * [tour-of-wgsl](https://google.github.io/tour-of-wgsl/types/pointers/passing_pointers/) is a good reference to explain things more directly than the spec.